What’s stable value?

 There are two broad categories of stable value funds: insurance accounts and commingled funds.

-Commingled stable value funds, typically offered by trusts or banks, are made up of a portfolio of bonds that is guaranteed by third-party insurance company or bank-wrap contracts.
-Similar to an insurance company account, a commingled fund preserves capital, credits interest, provides liquidity, and allows for daily purchases and sales at a fixed price, a process accomplished through book-value accounting.
+Commingled stable value funds, typically offered by banks or trust companies, are made up of a portfolio of bonds that's guaranteed by third-party insurance company or bank wrap contracts.
+Similar to an insurance company account, a commingled fund preserves capital, credits interest, provides liquidity, and allows for daily purchases and sales at a fixed price, a process accomplished through book value accounting.

 401(k) stable value glossary

 Benefit responsiveness allows purchases or sales at a known contract or book value to satisfy participant-level transactions or benefit distributions.

 Book value (contract value) is defined as principal, plus additional deposits, plus accrued interest, less withdrawals or expenses.
 Stable value transactions are fulfilled at book value.

 Competing funds are investments that have an objective similar to stable value, such as money market funds or short-term bond funds.
 If competing funds are offered in a 401(k) menu, transfers between the stable value fund and competing fund are usually subject to restrictions.

 Contract holder is the owner of a stable value contract, usually a plan sponsor.

 Credit quality is a measure of the financial strength of an entity.

-Crediting rate is the interest rate applied to the book value of a stable value investment contract.
-This is often expressed as an effective annual yield, and usually reset at established intervals.
-The crediting rate may be expressed as a gross or net crediting rate.
+Crediting rate is the interest rate that a stable value investment contract earns on its book value.
+It's quoted as an effective annual yield and may be expressed as a gross or net crediting rate.

-Employer-initiated events refer to plan-wide transactions, such as a plan termination or a change in the stable value fund as a designated investment option, that results in the withdrawal of plan assets from the stable value fund.
+Employer-initiated events refer to plan-wide transactions, such as a plan termination or a removal of the stable value fund as a designated investment option, that results in the withdrawal of plan assets from the stable value fund.

-Equity wash refers to the requirement that, before participant balances may be transferred from a competing fund (see above) to stable value, they must first be transferred to a non-competing fund, typically for 90 days.
+Equity wash refers to the requirement that, before participant balances may be transferred from a competing fund to stable value, they must first be transferred to a noncompeting fund, typically for 90 days.